WAQAR2211011KHICND/vulnerable-spring-app/README.md

 # XSS Resolve
 for preventing XSS attack i am validating the input data and specifythe limitation using the pattern attribute in input tag of html.

+I haven't implement the attack prevention across the server.